Back to blog

 "Wait, am I paying you, or are you paying me to try this?"

-The better framing is design partner.
+The better framing is a scoped team engagement.

-That tells the truth more directly:
+That says it more directly:

 The goal is not access for its own sake.
 The goal is a real shipping decision around one workflow that matters.